Understanding Eating Disorders. It is estimated that over 20 million women and 10 million men in the U.S. currently suffer from eating disorders.

 A Proper Professional Mental Health Diagnosis is Key

 There are a number of different types of eating disorders.
-Though some of the symptoms and treatments are similar, it is crucial to diagnose the eating disorder type to treat the problem in the appropriate manner.
+Though some of the symptoms and treatments are similar.
+It is crucial to diagnose the eating disorder type to treat the problem in an appropriate manner.

-Along with seeking medical treatment for any physical problems that could be related to an eating disorder, it is essential that the person undergo a full professional mental health evaluation.
+Furthermore, with seeking medical treatment for any physical problems that could be related to an eating disorder, it is essential that the person undergo a full professional mental health evaluation.
+Also, we hope this helps you understanding eating disorders better and how we can help.